daniel-utilities/minecraft-server-scripts/README.md

 This installs the latest version of Paper MC to ~/minecraft, along with required build and runtime dependencies (OpenJDK 17, Gradle 7).
-Currently the install directory cannot be changed, but since the server is isolated to this user multiple servers can be installed on different users (provided enough RAM and different ports!).
+Currently this install directory cannot be changed.

+The server's configuration is isolated to the user, so one system can run multiple servers if each is installed to a different user.

 The Minecraft server is managed through a systemd user service so it can (optionally) be started automatically at boot and shutdown gracefully at system shutdown, without risking data loss.
 The configuration is handled by the install script.